 In 2018 Solihull Hospital Charity appealed to fund for a major £115,000 project, the Mobile Dental Unit.
 Thanks to the generosity of the Charity’s fundraisers we are proud to announce that the Mobile Dental Unit is now built and ready to change the way that children view the dentist, making it less daunting and scary whilst significantly improving their oral hygiene for the future.

-The Solihull Hospital community dental team currently visit schools around the Solihull borough to ensure that children with the highest levels of tooth decay and the lowest attendance rates with local dentists still receive the best dental care possible.
-Solihull Hospital Charity is raising money to fund a
+The Solihull Hospital Community Dentists currently visit schools around the Solihull borough to ensure that children with the highest levels of tooth decay and the lowest attendance rates with local dentists still receive the best dental care possible.

-- A local anaesthetic wand which is a computer controlled dental injection.
-The flow rate of the local anaesthetic is controlled by a computer meaning that it is guaranteed to be slow and steady therefore reducing pain and fear for all our young patients.
+• A local anaesthetic wand which is a computer controlled dental injection.
+The flow rate of the local anaesthetic is controlled by a computer meaning that it is guaranteed to be slow and steady therefore reducing the standard sharp, uncomfortable pain for our young patients.

-With the help of your donations, the Solihull Hospital community dentists will have access to a modernised mobile dental unit that suits the needs of their younger patients.
+With the help of your donations, the Solihull Hospital Community Dentists will have access to specialised equipment that suits the needs of their younger patients.
 It will enable children, especially those with complex needs, to be treated as comfortably and as smoothly as possible.
 This will help to improve the oral health of children across the area, and reduce their anxieties around dental health for the rest of their lives.